borntofrappe/game-development/07 Pokemon/Pokemon 8/README.md

 ## GUI

-Graphical user interfaces are useful to provide a reusable interface, a reusable component for the game's world.
-Consider for instance, a textbox describing multiple pages of text, above a solid background.
+Graphical user interfaces are useful to provide reusable interfaces, reusable components for the game's world.
+Consider for instance a textbox describing multiple pages of text, above a solid background.
 Or again a selection, providing a way to pick between different options.

 With this update, the goal is to build such interfaces.